szermatt/visual-replace/docs/source/contrib.rst

 Reporting issues
 ----------------

-At this time, the most useful thing you can do to help is and useful bug reports to the `Issue Tracker`_
+The most useful thing you can do to help is and useful bug reports to the `Issue Tracker`_

 In your report, please discuss what you wanted to happen as well as what happened.
 Also, please include enough information to reproduce